TheisFerre/Stochastic-Simulation/README.md

 ![Screenshot](https://github.com/TheisFerre/Stochastic-Simulation/blob/master/day2/pareto_k4.png)

 We note that the variance when ```k=2.05``` is greater than for other k-values.
 This comes from the fact that a k value close to 2 will be very sensitive to small changes in the sampled value.
+This result can also be interpreted from the equations in slide 13 in slideshow ***Sampling from Continuous Distributions***

 # Day 3
 (EXERCISE 4)